University of East Anglia reveals threat to wild salmon

 The possibility of sterilising the fish has been "under consideration for some time", he said.

-"However, projects to look at viability continue to return serious questions of fish welfare and economic viability."'Theoretical and unfounded'
+"However, projects to look at viability continue to return serious questions of fish welfare and economic viability."

 The university said its studies showed 50% of populations in some Norwegian rivers were farmed salmon escapees.